Vinita

 Jo Allyn Lowe Park

-" 'Star party cancelled due to weather conditions for telescopes--dew point not good!' "
+" For the dedicated Vinita observer, this spot offers a superior escape from light pollution.
+'Star party cancelled due to weather conditions for telescopes--dew point not good!' "

 Mounds Observatory